• Art Magazine

 What is neon art?

 Neon art is an art form that focuses on the use of neon lights as a central element.
-These materials are used by artists to create abstract and sculptural works of art that immerse the space in bright colors.
+These materials are used by artists to create abstract and sculptural artworks that bathe the room in vibrant colors.

-Most neon works of art are made of glass pipes that are filled with gases and are luminated by creating an electrical voltage.
-However, there are also other materials such as LED lights that can be used for neon works of art.
+Most neon artworks are made from glass tubes filled with gases that are illuminated by applying an electric current.
+However, other materials such as LED lights can also be used for neon artworks.

-Dragon Fantasy Fan Art as a illuminated LED mural
+Dragon Fantasy Fan Art as an illuminated LED wall picture

-Depending on the size of the sculpture or wall art, the price for these works can be between a few hundred to several thousand euros.
-Many artists specialize in neon art and offer their works online or in galleries.
+The price for these works can range from a few hundred to several thousand euros, depending on the size of the sculpture or wall art.
+Many artists specialize in neon art and offer their work online or in galleries.

-If you are interested in this type of art, you should explore some of the known artists and find out which style suits you best.
+If you are interested in this type of art, you should explore some of the well-known artists and find out which style suits you best.

 First beginnings in the early 20th century